 The findings of SWAT/SWAR are anticipated to be generalisable to other studies but may also be of specific benefit to the host trial itself, by supporting trial delivery process decision points.
 SWAT’s/SWAR's relating to recruitment and any other aspect of study delivery are within remit.
 Applicants who wish to include a SWAT/SWAR in their application should read the relevant sections of the first stage guidance notes for further details.

-Watch Hywel Williams, Director of the Health Technology Assessment Programme, talk about SWAT.
+- Watch Hywel Williams, a past director of the Health Technology Assessment Programme, talk about SWAT.

 If you are considering undertaking a SWAT in your trial, the PROMETHEUS team would be most happy to provide support with setting up the SWAT.
 If this would be useful, please go to the PROMETHEUS website for further information

 PRioRiTy I and PRioRiTy II used James Lind Alliance methodology to work with patients, carers, health professionals, researchers and methodologists to set research priorities around recruitment and retention to clinical trials.